Read this article to learn how to add Flash content to Dreamweaver.

 <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN"> <html> <head> <title>My Flash Movie</title> <meta http-equiv="Content-Type" content="text/html; charset=iso-8859-1"> </head>

-Now, save the file as My Flash Movie.htm in the application Configuration/Commands folder (but do not close the file yet).
-Save the file now, so that you can embed your SWF file with a relative path; otherwise Dreamweaver uses an absolute path.
+Now, save the file as My Flash Movie.htm in the application Commands folder.
+Do not close the file yet.
+Save the file now, so that you can embed your SWF file with a relative path.
+Otherwise, Dreamweaver uses an absolute path.

 <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN"> <html> <head> <title>My Flash Movie</title> <meta http-equiv="Content-Type" content="text/html; charset=iso-8859-1"> </head> <body> <body> <form> <object id="FlashID" classid="clsid:D27CDB6E-AE6D-11cf-96B8-444553540000" width="700" height="150"> <param name="movie" value="myFlash.swf"> <!--[if !IE]>--> <object type="application/x-shockwave-flash" data="myFlash.swf" width="700" height="150"> <!--<![endif]--> <param name="quality" value="high"/> <param name="wmode" value="opaque" /> <param name="swfversion" value="220.127.116.11" /> <!-- This param tag prompts users with Flash Player 6.0 r65 and higher to download the latest version of Flash Player.
 Delete it if you don’t want users to see the prompt. --> <param name="expressinstall" value="../../../../../ColdFusion8/wwwroot/lr/Scripts/expressInstall.swf" /> <!-- The browser displays the following alternative content for users with Flash Player 6.0 and older. --> <div> <h4>Content on this page requires a newer version of Adobe Flash Player.</h4> <p><a href="http://www.adobe.com/go/getflashplayer"><img src="http://www.adobe.com/images/shared/download_buttons/get_flash_player.gif" alt="Get Adobe Flash player" width="112" height="33" /></a></p> </div> <!--[if !IE]>--> </object> <!--<![endif]--> </object> </form> </body> </html>

 Save the file again.
-Next, exit, and restart Dreamweaver.
-Select the Command > My Flash Movie option, and your SWF file appears in a Dreamweaver dialog box, as shown in the following figure:
+Exit, and restart Dreamweaver.
+Select the Tools > Command > My Flash Movie option.
+Your SWF file appears in a Dreamweaver dialog box.